 Optimising our use of resources

-These basic administrative tasks accounted for less than 17% of our total costs in 2012.
+These basic administrative tasks accounted for about 19% of our total costs in 2014.
 Streamlining the processes and workflows and designing them efficiently is an ongoing challenge we face.